Amrithaanju/testGit/README.md

 # testGit
-learning basics of git hub
+learning basics of git and github